ekolik/-Python-Distribution_of_craters_on_Mars/README.md

 * http://theplanets.org/mars/.

 ## Workflow
-There are the current [code](https://github.com/ekolik/-Python-Distribution_of_craters_on_Mars/blob/master/main.py) and its [output](https://github.com/ekolik/-Python-Distribution_of_craters_on_Mars/blob/master/main_output.txt).
+There are the [code](https://github.com/ekolik/-Python-Distribution_of_craters_on_Mars/blob/master/main.py) and its [output](https://github.com/ekolik/-Python-Distribution_of_craters_on_Mars/blob/master/main_output.txt) that are made for the purpose of the project.

 During the execution of the code, the dataset was downloaded and examined for the variables that are important for the project.
 Firstly, it was checked that all observations (all craters) have data about their coordinates and diameter's length.
 In other words, there are no missing data in these variables.
 Then, the following data were calculated:
 * the number and percentage of the craters that belong to each quadrant;
 * the sums of the craters' squared areas for each quadrant;
 * the descriptive statistics of the craters' squared areas.